 2) Get rid of any rotten or moldy berries.

-This spreads quickly too and taking the time to pluck off the bad berries to toss them away will keep any sort of nastiness from spreading engulfing your patch and will lengthen your harvest.
+This spreads quickly, too, and taking the time to pluck off the bad berries to toss them away will keep any sort of nastiness from spreading, engulfing your patch, and lengthening your harvest.

 3) Pick often (like at least every couple of days).

-The more you pick the more you get.
-If you leave berries, not only will they mould, and the mould will spread, but the plants will stop producing.
+The more you pick, the more you get.
+If you leave berries, not only will they mold, and the mold will spread, but the plants will stop producing.

-4) Don’t fret about picking less than 100% red berries.
+4) Don’t fret about picking less than 100% red berries – they will ripen on the counter

-5) Which brings me to my next point – eat as you go.
+5) This brings me to my next point – you must eat strawberries as you pick.

-The best berries are those that are just picked and who have been slightly warmed in the sun.
-Those that go in the bowl should probably be eaten or preserved within 36 hours or else they will just rot in wait.
+The best berries are those that are just picked and that have been slightly warmed in the sun.
+Those that go in the bowl should probably be eaten or preserved within 36 hours, or they will just rot in wait.
 Refrigeration helps (if you can fit them in your frig) but plan to deal with them quickly.
-Home grown berries are generally not like store-bought berries….they taste 9 million times better, but they don’t keep as long.
+Homegrown berries are generally not like store-bought berries….they taste 9 million times better, but they don’t keep as long.
 It is a trade-off that is totally worth it.

 6) Get the stems.